Tuck Rule Game: The "tuck rule" play and call

-With 1:50 left, Raiders cornerback Eric Allen, while lurking at the Patriots' sideline, heard Brady's talk with Weis.
-Allen stated that he heard the Patriots' play call.
-He then rushed to his sideline and told his team what he had heard.
+With 1:50 left, Raiders cornerback Eric Allen, lurking at the Patriots' sideline, heard Brady's talk with Weis.
+Allen stated that he heard the Patriots' play call; he then rushed to his sideline and told his team what he had heard.
 While the Patriots were slightly out of field-goal range, Brady dropped back to pass, with no open receivers.
-While pumping the football, Brady was hit on his right side by a blitzing Raiders cornerback Charles Woodson (Brady's teammate at Michigan).
+While pumping the football, Brady was hit on his right side by blitzing Raiders cornerback Charles Woodson (his former college teammate at Michigan).
 While it appeared that Brady had tucked the ball back towards his body, the officials were not sure and ruled it a fumble so they could review the play.

 In 1999, a new rule had been introduced, which eventually became known as the tuck rule:

 NFL Rule 3, Section 22, Article 2, Note 2.
 When [an offensive] player is holding the ball to pass it forward, any intentional forward movement of his arm starts a forward pass, even if the player loses possession of the ball as he is attempting to tuck it back toward his body.
 Also, if the player has tucked the ball into his body and then loses possession, it is a fumble.

-After a video-replay review, referee Walt Coleman reversed the call, declaring the play an incomplete forward-pass and giving possession back to New England.
+After a video-replay review, referee Walt Coleman reversed the call, declaring the play an incomplete forward-pass and giving possession back to the Patriots.
 Coleman's announcement stated that the ball was moving forward at the time at which it was dropped.
-Thus, the original call was overturned, and New England maintained possession.
+Thus, the original call was overturned, and the Patriots maintained possession.

 Because the play was initially ruled a fumble, instant-replay rules required the referee to see "incontrovertible visual evidence" on the replay that Brady had not "tucked the ball into his body and then {lost} possession" of it before reversing the original call on the field.
-In 2012, on the ten-year anniversary of the game, Coleman told ESPN that he did not see Brady lose the ball, and, as NFL refs were trained to do in this situation, ruled it a fumble because that call could be reviewed while an incomplete pass could not.
+In 2012, on the ten-year anniversary of the game, Coleman told ESPN that he did not see Brady lose the ball, and, as NFL referees were trained to do in this situation, ruled it a fumble because that call could be reviewed while an incomplete pass could not.
 Once he saw a replay, Coleman quickly reversed his previous ruling, telling ESPN it was an "easy" call.